-We Are Big BeingsPosted on Friday, November 2nd, 2012 at 10:10 am in All of Jennifer Lehr MFT's Blog, Empowerment, Marriage and Relationships, Self Help, Self Reflection.
+We Are Big BeingsPosted on Friday, November 2nd, 2012 at 10:10 am in All Posts, Empowerment, Marriage & Relationship Help, Self Reflection, Self-Help.

 Last Thursday I went to my Dr’s again.
 I still haven’t kicked whatever is making me ill.
 While in the Dr’s office, a man was there getting vitamin C intravenously.
 He had cancer.
 I told him that I ‘wanted to kill’ whatever was making me sick – the bacteria or virus that were in my body.
 He told me that he didn’t want to kill the cancer his body, he just wanted to be able to co-exist with it, and so far that was happening.
 ‘I’m just angry,’ I responded.

 It’s all in that story.
 Everything I need to confront; what we all need to look at.
 My anger and negative thinking directed towards the cause of my illness isn’t helping me.
 It doesn’t make me feel better.
 Yet the idea of sending these organisms love feels challenging.

 I currently practice several meditations that are about love and gratitude.
 Whether I am actively focusing on feeling gratitude, or on acknowledging that which is divine in others or myself, I can feel my energy shift.
 I step into a new and much more beautiful place.
 But I cannot sustain that feeling or attitude when I am in a challenging situation – like when I feel sick and am physically limited – or when something else occurs that feels as if it ‘should’ not be happening.

 Yet, I know everything that occurs in my life is a teacher for me.
 I just need to understand what I am to be learning and allow all of my feelings to flow.
 Getting stuck in anger does not help me.